hmoyen/SLAM-learning/README.md

 ## Calibration Results for OpenVINS Algorithm

 The second submodule provides calibration results that can be used with the OpenVINS algorithm.
 These calibration results are essential for accurate sensor fusion and localization.
-You can use them directly with OpenVINS without the need for ROS bags.
+I used ROS bags to callibrate, which I could not upload (too heavy).

 ## Still in progress